 Self-billing is also commonly used in business relationships that lack physical deliveries.

 For example, let’s take a look at how a self-billing invoice would work for a restaurant business.
 As restaurants can be inconsistent with purchase orders, it’s impossible for produce suppliers to know what to deliver on each and every delivery.
 It’s better for the restaurant to provide an invoice detailing the amounts of produce they need in their next order.
 By writing up their own self-billing invoice, the restaurant can fill in the order without delay.

 Self-Billing Invoice Format

 A self-billing relationship must be agreed upon between the buyer and the seller before a self-billing invoice can be activated.
-The format of a self-billing invoice should not deviate from how a standard invoice is used.
-A self-billing invoice should include:
+The format of a self-billing invoice should not change from how a standard invoice is used.
+The following format of a self-billing invoice should include:

 - Seller and buyer’s shipping address

 - Details and price of all items

 - Include attachments (such as a purchase order)